MariaD717/MariasUtilityMod/README.md

 ## Installing The Mod

+- Install tModLoader
-Download the .tmod file from https://github.com/MariaD717/MariasUtilityMod/releases/tag/V1.0.0
+- Download the .tmod file from https://github.com/MariaD717/MariasUtilityMod/releases/tag/V1.0.0

-Place the downloaded file into the Terraria tModLoader Mods folder (On Windows usually: Documents\My Games\Terraria\tModLoader\Mods)
+- Place the downloaded file into the Terraria tModLoader Mods folder (On Windows usually: Documents\My Games\Terraria\tModLoader\Mods)
+- Launch tModLoader and navigate to Workshop -> Manage Mods -> Enable the Pink, Hair, Sword Mod
+- Force Reload

+Now, you can play with the mod.